This post may contain affiliate links, view our disclosure policy.

 First, the sand here is very fine and soft, making it easy to spot shells that have been recently deposited.

-Second, the beach is located on the Gulf of Mexico which means there is a good amount of water movement and waves.
+Second, the beach is located on the Gulf of Mexico, which means there is a good amount of water movement and waves to help uncover hidden shells and deposit them on the shoreline.

-And lastly, Caspersen Beach can tend to be a bit less crowded than some of the other beaches on this list, particularly if you go off-season.
+Lastly, Caspersen Beach can tend to be a bit less crowded than some of the other beaches on this list, particularly if you go off-season.

-So if you’re looking for a more relaxing shelling experience, this is the place for you!
+So, if you’re looking for a more relaxing shelling experience, this is the place for you!

 6. Amelia Island